The Survivor (2021 film)

 The Survivor is a 2021 biographical drama film directed by Barry Levinson from a screenplay by Justine Juel Gillmer.
 Ben Foster stars as Harry Haft, a real-life survivor of the Nazi Germany Auschwitz concentration camp, where he boxed fellow inmates to survive.
 Vicky Krieps, Billy Magnussen, Peter Sarsgaard, John Leguizamo, and Danny DeVito co-star.
 The film had its world premiere at the Toronto International Film Festival in September 2021, and was released on HBO on April 27, 2022.
 The film received positive reviews from critics, particularly for Foster's lead performance.
 The film was Emmy nominated for Outstanding Television Movie.

 Production

 In November 2018, it was announced that Ben Foster had joined the cast of the film, along with Barry Levinson, who was supposed to direct the film from a screenplay by Justine Juel Gillmer, with Matti Leshem, Aaron L. Gilbert, Jason Sosnoff, Levinson and Scott Pardo producing under their New Mandate, Bron Studios and Creative Wealth Media banners, respectively.
 In March 2019, Billy Magnussen, Danny DeVito, Vicky Krieps, Peter Sarsgaard, Dar Zuzovsky and John Leguizamo joined the cast of the film.
 Hans Zimmer composed the film's score.
 The film was re-titled The Survivor from the working title, Harry Haft.
 Principal photography began in February 2019.

+In order to portray Harry Haft at Auschwitz, actor Ben Foster lost 62 pounds before filming commenced.
+Once those scenes were completed, production went on hiatus for five weeks so Foster could regain 50 pounds to shoot the remainder of the film.